Question: Can the Voyager imaging cameras be turned back on?

 Question: Have any man made objects ever exited the solar system?

 Answer: Sometimes, it is written that the two Voyagers and Pioneers 10 and 11 have exited the solar system.
-In fact, they have gone beyond all the planets in the solar system and are heading toward interstellar space.
-All four are still in the region dominated by our sun and, so have not left the solar system.
+In fact, Voyager 2 and the Pioneers have gone beyond all the planets in the solar system and are heading toward interstellar space.
+All three are still in the region dominated by our sun and, so have not left the solar system.
 Voyager 1 is now the furthest human-made object from the Sun (and Earth).
+Voyager 1 entered interstellar space on August 25, 2012.